MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

     <button onclick="SetTitleText()">Send</button>
     ```

-1. The event handler in the [ScenarioWebMessage C++ file][ScenarioWebMessageCPP] processes the new title text string and communicates it to the host app as a string.
+1. The event handler in [ScenarioWebMessage.cpp](https://github.com/MicrosoftEdge/WebView2Samples/blob/a12bfcc2bc8a1155529c35c7bd4645036f492ca0/SampleApps/WebView2APISample/ScenarioWebMessage.cpp) processes the new title text string and communicates it to the host app as a string.

     ```cpp
     // Setup the web message received event handler before navigating to